 This Code of Practice is published by the Drilling and Sawing Association on behalf of its members, who are employed as specialist sub-contractors within the construction industry engaged in the drilling, sawing and cutting of concrete and other building materials, and as suppliers of equipment, tools and accessories to firms engaged in this specialist work.

-The members of the Drilling and Sawing Association recognise their responsibilities with regard to the promotion of safe working practices, and have compiled this Code as a guide to all persons involved in the above activities.
+The members of the Drilling and Sawing Association recognize their responsibilities with regard to the promotion of safe working practices and have compiled this Code as a guide to all persons involved in the above activities.

 The Association also acknowledges that this Code cannot cover every risk that is likely to occur in the workplace, and therefore encourages individuals to come forward with suggestions for alterations or improvements which could result in additional safeguards.

 This Code is based on the understanding of relevant legislation at the time and it is updated periodically.
 However, where appropriate, users should seek more detailed legal guidance by referring to the reference section for useful information, the HSE website or by seeking competent health and safety advice from a health and safety consultant.

 The Association would like to acknowledge the considerable assistance in compiling and updating this Code of Practice provided by other organizations, companies, and individuals.
 Their help has been invaluable.

 Finally, it is emphasized that ACCIDENTS AND INJURIES ARE PREVENTABLE if everybody is health and safety conscious.
 Accidents are typically the result of HUMAN ERROR or MECHANICAL FAILURE.